-Tests to assist in connection to the possible issuance of detection orders
+Simulation tests to assist in connection to the possible issuance of detection orders

 - 1. Where requested by the Coordinating Authority of establishment, the EU Centre shall conduct the tests referred to in Article 7(2), last subparagraph.
-Those tests shall, in particular, consist of the EU Centre engaging in the exchange of child sexual abuse material or in the simulated solicitation of children, as applicable, so as to determine whether and if so, to which extent and in which manner the service in question, or certain identifiable parts or components thereof, can be used, where relevant by certain specific users or groups or types of users, for the purpose of child sexual abuse. - 2.
-The tests referred to in paragraph 1 shall: - (a) only be conducted involving accounts specifically set up and solely operated by the EU Centre for the purpose of those tests; - (b) only be conducted by duly authorised staff of the EU Centre, subject to adequate safeguards and supervision, and be duly documented; - (c) not involve any exchange of child sexual abuse material, nor involve or otherwise affect communications, with or between any users other than the relevant staff of the Centre; - (d) be designed and conducted by the EU Centre in an accurate and objective manner, so as to lead to non-biased and representative outcomes; - (e) be conducted without the knowledge of the service provider concerned. - 3.
-The EU Centre shall design and conduct the test referred to in paragraph 1 in cooperation with the Coordinating Authority of establishment that made the request and, where so requested, also with the relevant law enforcement authorities indicated in the request.
+Those tests shall, in particular, consist of the EU Centre engaging in the exchange of simulated child sexual abuse material or in the simulated solicitation of children, as applicable, so as to determine whether and if so, to which extent and in which manner the service in question, or certain identifiable parts or components thereof, can be used, where relevant by certain specific users or groups or types of users, for the purpose of child sexual abuse. - 2.
+The tests referred to in paragraph 1 shall: - (a) only be conducted involving accounts specifically set up and solely operated by the EU Centre for the purpose of those tests; - (b) only be conducted by duly authorised staff of the EU Centre, subject to adequate safeguards and supervision, and be duly documented; - (c) be designed and conducted by the EU Centre in an accurate and objective manner, so as to lead to non-biased and representative outcomes. - (d) not involve any exchange of child sexual abuse material, nor involve or otherwise affect communications, with or between any users other than the relevant staff of the Centre; - (e) be conducted without the knowledge of the service provider concerned. - 3.
+The EU Centre shall design and prepare conduct the test referred to in paragraph 1 in cooperation with the Coordinating Authority of establishment that made the request and, where so requested, also with the relevant law enforcement authorities indicated in the request.
 That Coordinating Authority shall in any event inform the relevant law enforcement authorities of the tests in due time prior to the beginning of the tests. - 4.
 The EU Centre shall, without undue delay, report to the Coordinating Authority of establishment that made the request on the outcomes of the tests referred to in paragraph 1.
-Those reports shall not contain any personal data. - The EU Centre shall store those reports.
+Those reports shall not contain any personal data.

+The EU Centre shall store those reports.
 It may make those reports or some or all of the outcomes of the tests available to other Coordinating Authorities and it may use those reports or outcomes for the performance of its other tasks under this Regulation, subject to the protection of confidential information.
 5. The Commission shall be empowered to adopt delegated acts in accordance with Article 86 in order to supplement this Regulation with the necessary detailed rules concerning the tests referred to in paragraph 1, in particular as regards procedural aspects, the design and conduct of those tests, the necessary safeguards and supervision, cooperation, reporting and storage, as well as the making available and further use of the reports or their outcomes.